ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-domain-cert.md

    It generally takes but a few minutes for the certificate to be prepared and the events displayed should indicate if there is a problem or it simply needs more time.
+If you cannot obtain a certificate, please get in touch with us in `#ask-cloud-platform`.

 3. You will need to update your `Ingress` spec to include the new hostname.

-   If this does not happen, please get in touch with us in #ask-cloud-platform.
-Depending on your setup, we might need to intervene manually to allow `external-dns` to assume ownership of the DNS record.

    ```
      apiVersion: extensions/v1beta1